DUBAI PAPERLESS STRATEGY

 As part of this transition process, we will focus on implementing the necessary technology to enable paper-free transactions.
 We will also create a legal framework to address digital procedures and will overcome any cultural and customary barriers in the move away from paper.

+By eliminating over 336 Million Sheets of paper used by the government each year, preventing 39,000 trees from being cut down, and save 13 Million Man Hours of productivity to give people more time to spend doing what they love.
 We have launched the ‘100% Paperless' Stamp initiative as part of the ‘Government Development Track’ – one of the six tracks announced by the Dubai Council, which was inaugurated at the beginning of 2020 by His Highness Sheikh Mohammed bin Rashid Al Maktoum, Vice President and Prime Minister of the UAE, and Ruler of Dubai.